 You can advance your understanding of cyber security work and become involved in the profession, even before becoming a professional yourself, by joining associations such as the IISP (Institute of Information Security Professionals).
 The IISP offers affiliate membership, which qualifies you to attend lectures by experts and leaders in the field, to receive regular newsletters, to have discounted attendance at training and workshops, to attend regional meetings, to have access to members-only areas of their website and, most importantly, to be able to access their jobs board.

 This is a series of competitions, organised and conducted by Cyber Security Challenge UK.
 It is designed to put your skills in cyber security to the test.
 The challenges have been formulated by several of the biggest security companies in the country and are also backed by the Cabinet Office and, if you win, you may even be offered a job on the strength of your success in the competition.
 The challenge currently involves a virtual skyscraper known as ‘Cyphinx’, which is designed to resemble a 3D console game.
 Contestants enter the building to be met with a variety of puzzles, challenges and demands on their digital, forensic, analytical and defence skills.
+Many people take this challenge if they are looking to get a cryptography job or are studying a cryptography course to gain some real world experience.
 The first winner of the challenge was a postal worker, who has now been elevated to Royal Mail’s cyber security team!

 It is difficult to gain real first hand experience of cyber crime unless you are either a criminal trying to commit a security crime or the security professional assigned to guard against it.
 One way of testing your skills on a more “hands-on” basis is by setting up your own network, using two or more old computers and a cheap wireless router.
 This way, you can carry out all manner of checks and tests as to the security of the network switch, firewall, server and other hardware and software in the network and devise methods of securing any shortfalls that you uncover.
 This is the type of initiative that might just tip the balance your way when you are competing for a real job in cyber security.